ddnexus/pagy/docs/api/keyset.md

 !!!success
 - If you want to paginate backward like: `last` ... `prev` ... `prev` ... just call `reverse_order` on your set and go forward
   like: `first` ... `next` ... `next` ...
-It does exactly the same, just faster and simpler.
+It does exactly the same: just faster and simpler.
 !!!

-## How pagy keyset works
+## How Pagy::Keyset works

 You pass an `uniquely ordered` `set` and `Pagy::Keyset` queries the page of records.
-It keeps track of the `latest` fetched record by encoding its keyset attributes into the `page` param of the `next` URL.
-At each request, the `:page` is decoded and used to prepare a `when` clause that excludes the records fetched up to that point, and pulls the `:limit` of requested records.
+It keeps track of the `latest` fetched record by encoding its keyset attributes into the `page` query string param of the `next` URL.
+At each request, the `:page` is decoded and used to prepare a `when` clause that filters out the records fetched up to that point, and the `:limit` of requested records is fetched.
 You know that you reached the end of the collection when `pagy.next.nil?`.

 ### ORMs